top of page

 Earth.Org has addressed the current pandemic as an environmental issue.
 It has also analyzed risk factors for future pandemics, which climate change could exacerbate.

 Liew mentions an article on Brazilian deforestation as an example.
 It links rainforest destruction to an increased risk of animal-borne diseases.
 Such illnesses spread more quickly when animal habitats and migration patterns are interrupted.
 Another article analyzes COVID-19’s effect on plastic pollution.
-As an article on social inequality, some Earth.Org offerings look at the pandemic through a sociological lens.
+As an article on social inequality, some Earth.Org offerings look at the pandemic sociologically.

-In light of the misinformation surrounding the pandemic, Earth.Org hopes to provide relevant and reputable research.
-Liew says, “I think that Earth.Org is really trying to seize this opportunity.
-This is a hot topic right now that’s uniting pretty much everybody around the world.”
+Earth.Org hopes to provide relevant and reputable research in light of the misinformation surrounding the pandemic.
+Liew says, “I think Earth.Org is trying to seize this opportunity.
+This is a hot topic right now that’s uniting almost everybody worldwide.”

 How to Contribute